-Initial Recommendations for Adjusting the Minimum Probation Officer Salary Schedule
+Final Recommendations for Adjusting the Minimum Probation Officer Salary Schedule

-After evaluating the results of the initial survey of chief probation officers, the POPAI Executive Board currently recommends five changes (no priority specified) to the Minimum Probation Officer Salary Schedule.
-The first four recommendations are outlined in Figure 19.
+After evaluating the results of the initial and subsequent survey of chief probation officers, the POPAI Executive Board recommends five changes in priority order to the Minimum Probation Officer Salary Schedule.

-Raise the Minimum Annual Salary of Probation Officer with No Experience to \$40,000
+Raise the Minimum Annual Salary with No Experience to \$41,332

 Numerous factors indicate this is a necessary step in attracting highly qualified candidates to the field of probation.
-Other governmental career fields that also required a four-year college degree (for example, teacher and family case manager) are compensated at \$40,000 or greater for staff with no experience.
+Other governmental career fields that also required a four-year college degree (for example, teacher and family case manager) are compensated at \$40,000 or greater for an individual with no experience.
+The amount recommended for 2024 in Figure 12 reflects the 3.33% adjustment provided in the 2023 salary schedule.